cedmax/ireneros.net/contents/_about/cv.markdown

 That’s why I left for Holstebro (DK) to get inspired by Odin Teatret.
 After a heavy dinner, I dreamt about Hansel e Gretel’s witch house and I produced my first show for children.

 In summer 2002 I saw 'The Seagull' in the Venice Biennale and I fell in love.
 Two years later I finally landed in Lithuania, to observe Eimuntas Nekrošius’ work.
-Clearly my degrees thesis was about them: “L’Attualità della polvere: Cechov nel teatro di Nekrošius” (The actuality of dust: Cechov in Nekrošius’ theatre).
-Back from Lithuania, I produced my first two performance for adults.
+Clearly my BA dissertation was about them: “L’Attualità della polvere: Cechov nel teatro di Nekrošius” (The actuality of dust: Cechov in Nekrošius’ theatre).
+Back from Lithuania, I produced my first two performances for adults.

 In 2007 I had my first son, I realised that we were inseparable and I decided to quit acting to dedicate myself to my own projects as a director.